Paolo Tosti: Biography

 Once recovered from his illness, Tosti moved to Ancona, where his poverty was such that for weeks at a time he subsisted on nothing but oranges and stale bread.
 His travels brought him to Rome, where his fortunes turned.
 He met the pianist and composer Giovanni Sgambati, who became his patron.
-Sgambati arranged for Tosti to give a concert at the Sala Dante at which the Princess Margherita of Savoy (who later became Queen of Italy) was present.
-She was so impressed with his performance that she appointed him her singing professor.
+Sgambati arranged for Tosti to give a concert at the Sala Dante which the Princess Margherita of Savoy (who would become Queen of Italy in 1878) attended.
+Impressed with his performance, she appointed him as her singing professor.
 She later appointed him curator of the Musical Archives of Italy at the Court.

 In 1875 Tosti travelled to London, England.
 He made several powerful friends who introduced him to the highest levels of English society.
-Tosti was a staple in fashionable drawing rooms and salons, and in 1880, he was made singing master to the Royal Family.
-His fame as a composer of songs grew rapidly while he was in England.
+Tosti became a staple in fashionable drawing-rooms and salons, and in 1880 he was made singing-master to the British royal family.
+His fame as a composer of songs grew rapidly during his time in England.
 One of his compositions, For Ever and For Ever was introduced by Violet Cameron at the Globe Theatre.
 This song became a favourite overnight, and there was an enormous demand for his compositions.
 By 1885 he was the most popular composer of songs in England.
-His publishers paid him a staggering retaining fee for twelve songs a year.
+His publishers paid him a staggering retaining-fee for twelve songs a year.

 In 1894 Tosti joined the Royal Academy of Music as a professor.
 In 1906, he became a British citizen and was knighted (KCVO) two years later by his friend, King Edward VII.
 A memorial plaque on his former home at 12 Mandeville Place, Marylebone (now the Mandeville Hotel) was unveiled on 12 June 1996.

 In 1913 he returned to Italy to spend his last years there.
 He died in Rome on 2 December 1916.